-For example, the bacterium E. coli in a laboratory can divide every 20 minutes, whereas, in our intestines, where it naturally occurs, it needs several hours.
+For example, the bacterium E. coli in a laboratory can divide every 20 minutes (read more about this in our generation time calculator), whereas, in our intestines, where it naturally occurs, it needs several hours.
 Under certain conditions, one cell type proliferates at a (more or less) constant speed.
 That proliferation causes an exponential increase in cell number.

 How to calculate doubling time of cells?

 To calculate the doubling time of cells, use the following formula:

 To use this cell culture doubling time formula, you need to: